hadcl4/NextEngine/docs/README.md

 It's quite easy to figure out how to check keyboard input. `if Key(<key>) == True:` will check if a key is currently pressed.
 If it is pressed, it will return `True`.
 And if it's not pressed, it'll return `False`.
 It takes one argument: the name of the key you want to check.
 For a list of key names, refer to pygame's list [here](https://www.pygame.org/docs/ref/key.html).
 Just scroll down a little ways until you find the list.
 In `nextlib`, always use the key names listed under "Description".
 Under the `if` statement, you can put the code you want executed when the key is pressed.
 #### Backdrop
-In `nextlib`, you'll always need a backdrop to be displayed.
+In `nextlib`, you'll always* need a backdrop to be displayed.
 Try to use a sprite that fits well with the size of the screen.
 Keep in mind, if you need to change `x` or `y`, you can just display a large sprite on top of the backdrop, so you don't see it at all.

 You can draw a backdrop by running `DrawBackdrop()`.
 It only needs one argument.
 This argument is the name of a sprite stored in your project's "sprites" folder (it MUST be `.png`!).

+###### *See "Advanced Drawing Functions" for information on an alternative method that doesn't require a sprite.

 #### Sprite(s)
 After drawing a backdrop, you can display sprites on top of it.
 Sprites are more versatile, since you can change their `x` and `y`.